Subscribe to our newsletter

 The Matomo team provides robust documentation for those looking to self-host the software on premise (including a dedicated Docker project) as well as a ton guides for improving performance and easily migrating from Google Analytics.

 Looking for self-hosted alternatives to other popular services?
-Check out selfh.st/apps, a directory of self-hosted software with filters for tags and alternatives for easy browsing.
+Check out other posts in the alternatives series and selfh.st/apps, a directory of self-hosted software with filters for tags and alternatives for easy browsing and discovery.

 Plausible